-Inspections fees are limited by the Texas Department of Insurance for the 2020 calendar year.
+Inspections fees are limited by the Texas Department of Insurance.

 A certificate of insurability creates a presumption your home is insurable.
 If you have a certificate, an insurance company cannot refuse to sell or renew a policy because of your home’s condition unless the insurer re-inspects it and describes the deficiencies in writing.

 Once you have a certificate of insurability, it is good for three years, as long as you do not make substantial changes to your property.
 If that happens, an insurer can require an additional inspection.
 An insurance company may also require a written statement from you that there have been no significant changes to the property since it was inspected.

 To receive a certificate of insurability, a home must meet a list of reasonable standards issued by the TDI.
 These include, but are not limited to:

 - Good maintenance, with no unrepaired damage and no accumulation of trash, brush, or debris in the yard